kristougher/jq-rpaper/README.md

 As the name implies, it relies heavily on jQuery and RaphaelJS, so these needs to be included as well.
 Can be downloaded from http://raphaeljs.com and http://jquery.com

 Turns a textarea into a drawing pad.
-The main goal is to make it possible to have generic looking user-supplied drawings.
+The purpose is to make it possible to have generic looking user-supplied drawings.

 You simply call $(YOUR_TEXTAREA).raphaelPaper(options); to create the drawing board.
+If the textarea contains data, it will be added to the drawing board.

 The drawing will be saved as a stringified JSON object in the textarea.